AbsoluteVirtueXI/blockchain-courses/intro/2-Dapp-architecture.md

   An alternative to INFURA would be to connect directly to an Ethereum node, but it is less scalable.

 - **Database**:
   **Postgresql**: An SQL-like database.
-It is used to store persistent data.
+It is used for storing persistent data.

 - **Version control system**:
   **git**: a console client for managing code version.